conradludgate/csv/README.md

 ## TODO:

-More tests need to be written, testing the usage of the built in CSV library's decoding/encoding capabilities.
+* Support more of the stdlib's types for marshalling and unmarshalling.

-Support more of the stdlib's types for marshalling and unmarshalling.
+* Support more data types than just slices of structs